Jevon Simons

-Jevon Simons (born 31 July 2005) is a Dutch professional footballer who plays as a midfielder for club De Graafschap on loan from Belgian club Zulte Waregem.
+Jevon Simons (born 31 July 2005) is a Dutch professional footballer who plays as a winger for Czech National Football League club Viagem Ústí nad Labem.

-Career
+Club career

-Simons played youth football with Spartaan '20 in Rotterdam and spent a season with NAC Breda prior to joining-up with PSV Eindhoven in May 2020.
-He signed his first professional contract in July 2021, agreeing to a two-year deal.
-In August 2022 he signed a new three-year contract with PSV taking him up to 2025.
+Simons played youth football with Neptunus, Feyenoord and Spartaan '20 in Rotterdam, and spent a season with NAC Breda before joining PSV in May 2020.
+In July 2021, he signed his first professional contract with the club, agreeing to a two-year deal.
+The following year, in August 2022, Simons extended his contract until 2025.

-Simons made his professional debut on 14 August 2023, in a 1-0 Eerste Divisie match against SC Telstar.
-He scored his first senior league goal on 6 November 2023, against ADO Den Haag.
+Simons made his professional debut on 14 August 2023, appearing in a 1–0 Eerste Divisie victory for Jong PSV against SC Telstar.
+He scored his first senior league goal on 6 November 2023, in a match against ADO Den Haag.

-On 3 February 2025, Simons signed a two-and-a-half-year contract with Zulte Waregem in Belgium.
+On 3 February 2025, Simons signed a two-and-a-half-year contract with Belgian club Zulte Waregem.
+He made three substitute appearances during the season as the club won the Challenger Pro League, securing promotion to the Belgian Pro League.

-On 29 July 2025, Simons returned to the Netherlands and joined De Graafschap on loan with an option to buy.
+On 29 July 2025, Simons returned to the Netherlands, joining De Graafschap on loan with an option to make the move permanent.